pocketninja/enjine-blue-and-green/README.md

 It is also using contemporary features of JavaScript, such as native classes and function visibility.
 YMMV.

 NB: The repo for Enjine itself is not publicly available right now - it's very unfinished and lacks many core features.

+NB: For best results, please use a desktop browser.
+Input tracking is designed to work with a mouse for the time being.